nainaisrat/Task-6-Create-a-Strong-Password-and-Evaluate-Its-Strength./README.md

-# Task 6: Password Strength Evaluation
+# Task 6: Create a Strong Password and Evaluate Its Strength

 ## Objective
 To understand what makes a password strong and test various passwords using online strength checkers.